-Aylesbury FC are a non league football club from the county town of Buckinghamshire, who were originally formed as Stocklake FC in 1930 who were formed by the workers of the Negretti and Zambra company, playing in local league football.
+Aylesbury FC is a non league football club from the county town of Buckinghamshire, who were originally formed as Stocklake FC in 1930, who were formed by the workers of the Negretti and Zambra company, playing in local league football.
 The club played on the Stocklake Industrial Estate and became members of the Chiltern League in 1988.

 Another local club Belgrave FC began life in 1983 by Jim Sullivan of Belgrave Road for his two sons along with his neighbours.
 By 1990 the club consisted of five youth teams and six years later it added two senior sides, all playing in local competition.

 Both clubs merged to form Haywood United FC for the 2000-01 season after Haywood Way, where their ground was located.
 The club joined the Spartan South Midlands League and continued to develop by installing floodlights and gradually improve their home.
 Promotion to the leagues Premier Division was achieved at the end of the 2003-04 season.

 At the start of the 2005-06 season the club changed their name to Aylesbury Vale FC to enhance their identity within the town and further afield.
 At the end of the 2008-09 season the club changed to Aylesbury FC with the aim of promotion and ground improvements.
 A proposed merger with Aylesbury United fell through.

 The team reached the FA Cup Fourth Qualifying Round where they lost out to Wealdstone in front of a record crowd of 682 at Haywood Way.
 Joy was to follow at the end of the season as the Spartan South Midlands League title was lifted with promotion to the Southern League as a reward.